mikhail-w/bonsai-test/README.md

 ## Contribution

-We welcome contributions to MW Bonsai!
+We welcome contributions to Bonsai!
 Follow these steps to get started:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: